 Living in Edmonton – summary

 Nature is right out of your backyard with the river valley.
 Family-friendly festivals year-round offer a variety of entertainment.

 Genteel culture is at its best, with the Edmonton Symphony Orchestra performing at Winspear Hall or the Alberta Ballet Company performing The Nutcracker during the Christmas season.

 Fort Edmonton Park is worth several visits.
 Many people buy a yearly pass.

-As with any big city, there is crime, there are schools and neighbourhoods that are not great.
+As with any big city, there is crime; there are schools and neighborhoods that are not great.
 Do your research before the big move.
 Oh and don’t forget to buy warm winter clothes!